iFrogLab/ArBle/README.md

 ## **iFrogLab ArBle**
-This project combines the brains of a Raspberry Pi with the brawn of an Arduino.
+This project combines the brains of a Raspberry Pi with the brawn of an Arduino and Bluetooth 4.0 Ble.
 [Read more about the iFrogLab ArBle here.](http://www.iFrogLab.com)

 ![Picture](iFrogLabArble_Logo_4.jpg)